-Key audit matter How the matter was addressed in our audit Refer to Note 2 of the financial report.
-Our audit procedure included but were not We considered this area to be significant for our limited to the following: Reviewing the loan guidance (as published audit due to the level of uncertainty and on the United States Treasury website) and judgement exercised by the Group in assessing the Company's loan agreements.
-Reviewing the eligibility requirements its eligibility for the loan and the likelihood of based on the published Small Business it being subject to repayment if forgiveness is Administration (SBA) guidelines.
-We reviewed the company loan calculator found to be ineligible in the future based on the and performed an Independent discretion of the United States federal recalculation to confirm the accuracy of government. the amount borrowed.
+Key audit matter

+Refer to Note 2 of the financial report.

+We considered this area to be significant for our audit due to the level of uncertainty and judgement exercised by the Group in assessing its eligibility for the loan and the likelihood of it being subject to repayment if forgiveness is found to be ineligible in the future based on the discretion of the United States federal government.